planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 Here is an example of an SLD that includes attribute-based styling.
 The SLD also contains three rules.
-Each rule has an attribute-based condition, with the outcome determining the size of the shape being rendered.
+Each rule has an attribute-based condition.

+For each featur in the layer, agreement with one of these conditions determines the size of the shape being rendered.

 The attribute in question is called "pop", and the three rules are "less than 50000", "50000 to 100000", and "greater than 100000".
 The result is a blue circle with a size of 8, 12, of 16 pixels, depending on the rule.

 [First rule only showed]